Last Updated on 11 September, 2023 by Samuelsson

 Better Trading Software

-Trading software are getting better and better, and more beginner friendly.
+Trading software is getting better and better, and more beginner-friendly.
 Together with the increase in computer power, you can achieve things that algorithmic traders of the past could only dream of.

-Traders who have traded for some time know that what often keep them from succeding, or at least is the source of most mistakes, is themselves.
+Traders who have traded for some time know that what often keeps them from succeeding, or at least is the source of most mistakes, is themselves.
 Trading is hard psychologically, and automating as much of it as possible will ensure that making mistakes is kept to a minimum.

 You Have An Edge